LucasDelfino92/morrowindsharp/main.md

 Official plugin adding new arrows that explode on impact.
 Tweaked to distribute arrows across leveled lists and vendors instead of dumping them all in one shop.
 - Hide all plugins minus **Area Effect Arrows Integrated.ESP**.

-> ℹ️ This plugin contains only the integration of the area effect arrows, without any additional balance or visual tweaks.

 [**Master Index**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/Master%20Index.7z)
 Official plugin adding a new quest to find all ten Propylon Indices.
 Talk to Folms Mirel at the Guild of Mages in Caldera.
 Includes fixes from [**Unofficial Morrowind Official Plugins Patched**](https://www.nexusmods.com/morrowind/mods/43931).

 [**Better Propylon Teleport Script**](https://www.nexusmods.com/morrowind/mods/46364)
 The Warp Script for the Propylon Indices will now prompt you before teleporting.
 - Hide all plugins minus **Better Propylon Teleport Warp-Master Index.ESP**.

-> ℹ️ This plugin is compatible with the Master Index official plugin.

 [**Magicka Based Skill Progression -- MWSE-Lua Edition**](https://www.nexusmods.com/morrowind/mods/48330)
 Spell casting skills advance based on the amount of Magicka spent, rather than the number of spell casts.